Super-Badmen-Viper/NSMusicS/README.md

   [github: ha_xiaomi_home](https://github.com/XiaoMi/ha_xiaomi_home) (米家集成：智能家居系统)
   - [ ] Xiaomi ecosystem of people, cars, and homes (小米：人车家全生态)

+## New Function
+The NineSong server will be released in June this year, and NSMusicS will be able to deploy Docker and integrate NineSong streaming services by default.
+Compared to other music servers (Navidrome, Jellyfin, Emby, Plex, Subsonic, Gonic), It has better functions, as follows:
+ - More detailed music library managementand support for remote upload, synchronization, and download of music libraries
+ - More detailed music metadata TAG management, supporting remote TAG upload and synchronous modification
+ - - Add TAG settings (singer avatar (multiple choices), singer photo (multiple choices), album cover (multiple choices), song sound quality version (multiple choices), song lyrics version (multiple choices))
+ - More detailed music recommendations tailored to your playback data
+ - - Add tag word cloud for users to recommend interests
+ - More detailed music playback experience, with a variety of playback modes available
+ - It can be used through a web browser to automatically respond to changes in the layout of computer and mobile applications based on screen ratio

 ## NSMusicS-Electron | NineSong Music(Desktop-client) : 九歌音乐
 - [x] supporting the Windows10+、MacOS(arm、x64)、Linux platform (which will soon support Docker)
 - [x] music library management